Fully integrated dual YAG/SLT ophthalmic laser system with associated accessories

 Quick Summary

-The National Institutes of Health (NIH), specifically the National Eye Institute (NEI), is conducting a Sources Sought to identify small businesses capable of providing a fully integrated dual YAG/SLT ophthalmic laser system with associated accessories.
-This system is required for clinical procedures and translational research using porcine surgical models at Bethesda, MD.
-Responses are due by April 13, 2026.
+The National Institutes of Health (NIH), specifically the National Eye Institute (NEI), is soliciting proposals for a Firm Fixed-Price contract to procure a fully integrated dual YAG/SLT ophthalmic laser system with associated accessories.
+This system is crucial for clinical procedures and translational research using porcine surgical models at the NIH Main Campus in Bethesda, MD.
+This opportunity is a Total Small Business Set-Aside.

-- Wide, continuous anterior and posterior Nd:YAG focal offset adjustment (up to +/-500 um) for porcine ocular anatomy.
+- Wide, continuous anterior and posterior Nd:YAG focal offset adjustment (up to +/-500 um) to accommodate porcine ocular anatomy and experimental variability.
+Systems with discrete offsets are insufficient.

-- Operational reliability and calibration stability suitable for large-animal experiments.
+- Operational reliability and calibration stability suitable for large-animal experiments, with documented design validation for shot-to-shot stability.

-- Wheelchair-accessible laser stand.
-Services include delivery, professional on-site installation, system calibration by certified staff, and initial user training.
+- Services include delivery, professional on-site installation, system calibration by certified staff, and initial user training.